No time? My pick for the best flat iron for thick hair is the BIO IONIC Onepass Straightening Iron.

 You can save a ton of time since it actually straightens in one pass (assuming you use small enough sections at a time).
 It might require more than one pass for some hair textures though, particularly if you have coarse or resistant hair.

 The latest version has upgraded heat adjustment that’s all digital, with temperature display and heat settings up to 450°F. The power and controls are located on the inside panel (so there’s no accidental turn off or changing the temperature while in use).

 The OnePass heats up very quickly and even comes with a memory function that sets the temperature to your last setting when powered on.

 It’s lightweight and comfortable to hold, a definite plus when you have a lot of hair to get through.
 It also produces far infrared heat that penetrates the hair shaft and heats strands from the inside out, which is both more effective at straightening as well as less damaging.

 On the downside, while the silicone strips work well for most, some have experienced them pulling on their hair.
 You do need to clean them regularly to get rid of any build up, which can cause snagging.
-A few people have also experienced the silicone strips coming off after a while, though that seems to be less of an issue with this updated model.
+Also, some have also experienced the silicone strips coming off after a while, though that seems to be less of an issue with this updated model.